 Planning Aid has a website dedicated to Neighbourhood Planning to support people and communities who are using new powers under the Localism Act 2011 to create neighbourhood plans.
 Go to www.ourneighbourhoodplanning.org.uk/

 The Woodland Trust has written guidelines on how to incorporate woods and trees into your Neighbourhood Plan (223KB Portable Document Format - 17 January 2014 - PDF Help).

-The wesbite for Dorest Area of Outstanding Natural Beauty has a 'Traffic in Villages' toolkit - www.dorsetaonb.org.uk/our-work/rural-roads/traffic-in-villages-toolkit
+The web-site for Dorest Area of Outstanding Natural Beauty has a 'Traffic in Villages' toolkit - www.dorsetaonb.org.uk/our-work/rural-roads/traffic-in-villages-toolkit

 Please note that East Devon District Council cannot accept responsibility for the content of external web-sites.